DanuserLab/u-signal3D/Laplace_Beltrami/README.md

  You should have received a copy of the GNU General Public License along with uSignal3DPackage.
 If not, see <http://www.gnu.org/licenses/>.

-On your Linux command line, type below commands:
+### On your Linux command line, type below commands:
 `cd ~`

 `mkdir bin`

 `cd bin`

 `pwd`

-Edit below two lines as needed:
+### Edit below two lines as needed:
-These are to copy tufted executable and bash command from your Matlab extern folder to the bin folder in your Linux home directory
+These are to copy tufted executable and bash command from your Matlab extern folder to the bin folder in your Linux home directory.

 For UTSW_BioHPC users, bin can be set in the /home2/s111111/bin, you should replace s111111 with the BioHPC user number.

 `copyfile u-signal3D-uSignal3Dpaper/Laplace_Belltrami/tufted-idt /home2/s111111/bin`

 `copyfile u-signal3D-uSignal3Dpaper/home2/Laplace_Belltrami/tufted-idt /home2/s111111/bin`

-You should only need to set up below steps once on your Linux command line:
+### You should only need to set up below steps once on your Linux command line:
 These are to make sure the executive tufted files are executable in Matlab.

 The “export PATH=something:$PATH” command modifies the PATH environment variable of the current system.
 The “PATH” variable contains the list of directories that the operating system searches for specific executable files.

 `!export PATH=$PATH":/home2/s11111/bin"`

 `!echo $PATH`

 `!chmod +x tufted`

 `!. ~/.bash_profile`